-1. NAME OF COMMUNITY-DEFINED PROMISING PROGRAM: Fresno Center for New Americans-Living Well Program (FCNA-LWP) 2.
-2. TYPE OF PROGRAM: Universal prevention Χ Selective prevention Х Early intervention Other (please specify) Culturally Competent Mental Health Program 3.
-NAME OF PROGRAM DEVELOPER - Please include all contact information

-Ger Thao, MSW, LCSW-Clinical Director Living Well Program (LWP)

-Fresno Center for New Americans

-4879 E. Kings Canyon Rd.
-Fresno, CA 93727 559/255.8395 ext 244 gthao@fresnocenter.com.

-- The FCNA-LWP is intended to serve members of the Southeast Asian (SEA) populations (e.g., Hmong, Lao, Cambodian, & Vietnamese) whose ages are 18 years and older. - The program provides mental health services in Hmong, Khmer (Cambodian), Lao, and English. - The program is intended to provide early prevention and intervention mental health services in a culturally and linguistically manner to the underserved and un-served members of the SEA populations who have mild to moderate depression and anxiety.
-Additionally, we also serve SEA clients who had experienced trauma, chronic depression, acculturation and relational problems, and other mental health related issues. - The program is intended to serve all SEA adults in a community-based setting in Fresno County.
-The setting and location of the program is geographically and culturally appropriate, and it is conveniently assessed by members of the SEA community.
-The setting is located in a centralized area where a vast majority of the SEA resides, accesses for social services, and shops.
-Also, the program is a project of FCNA which is a community-based organization that collaborates with other local social services and agencies, non-profit organizations, and educational institutions in providing services to the SEA community.

-- The specific problems this program aims to prevent or address are: - o Workforce Development.
-Shortage of bicultural and bilingual mental health clinicians in the County is one of the many problems.
-Currently, there is a shortage of bicultural and bilingual mental health clinicians serving the needs of the diverse population in Fresno County.
-In the SEA community, the need is significant as there are only about five licensed mental health clinicians for an estimated population of 30,000 plus SEA members.
-LWP also received workforce funding to increase the number of licensed bilingual and bicultural clinicians by serving as a training program.
+1. NAME OF COMMUNITY-DEFINED PROM ISING PROGRAM.
+Fresno Center for New Americans-Living 2.
+TYPE OF PROGRAM: Universal prevention X Selective prevention X Early intervention Other (please specify) Culturally Competent Mental Health Program 3.
+NAME OF PROGRAM DEVELOPER - Pleas e include all contact information Ger Thao, MSW, LCSW-Clinical Director Living Well Program (LWP) Fresno Center for New Americans 4879 E. Kings Canyon Rd.
+Fresno, CA 93727 559/255.8395 ext 244 gthao@fresnocenter.com 4.
+TARGET POPULATION s of the Southeast Asian (SEA) populations (e.g., Hmong, Lao, Cambodian, & Vietnamese) whose ages are 18 • The program provides mental health services in n Hmong, Khmer (Cambodian), Lao, and English. • The program is intended to provide early preve ention and intervention mental health services in a culturally and n-served members of the SEA populations who have mild to moderate depression and anxiety.
+Additionally, we also serve SEA clients who had experienced trauma, chronic depression, acculturation and relational problems, and oth er mental health related issues. ts in a community-based setting in Fresno County.
+The setting and ulturally appropriate, and it is conveniently assessed by members of the entralized area where a vast majority of the SEA resides, accesses for s a project of FCNA which is a community-based organization that · · · · d agencies, non-profit organizations, and educational institutions in providing services to the SEA community. agencies, non-profit organizations, and educational institutions in 5.
+WHAT ARE THE GOALS OF THIS PROGE 2 A M7 The specific problems this program aims to pre tural and bilingual mental health clinicians in the County is one of the tage of bicultural and bilingual mental health clinicians serving the County.
+In the SEA community, the need is significant as there are · · nicians for an estimated population of 30,000 plus SEA members.
+LWP e the number of licensed bilingual and bicultural clinicians by serving as a training program.
+01 0 Cross-cultural training.
+Conducts workshop ps and training to other health and mental health providers about working with SEA clients.
+The purposes of of the training are to help mental health providers to be more ing of the SEA's cultural values and beliefs, and to acquire the 0 ctively with the SEA clients.
+Likewise, outreached activities and o the SEA families, spiritual leaders, clan leaders to be more aware of the various mental health problems and se there is a lack of a culturally competent mental health program that addresses prevention and early intervention.
+Besides the County's API mental health program, which many people are not aware of how to access its services, there are no other mental health services in the community for them, except for the LWP.
+LWP is currently the only community-based mental health program that is contracted to serve the SEA populations in Fresno County.